Isilisi/3.-Getting-and-Cleaning-Data-/README.md

-### overview
+### Overview

-This is the final project of the third course, "Getting and Cleaning Data", of the coursera "Data Science specialisation".
+This is the final project of the third course, `Getting and Cleaning Data`, of the coursera `Data Science Specialisation`.

 The purpose of this project is to practice data-cleaning.

-### files description
+### Files description

-The original data is in "UCI HAR Dataset" folder.
+The original data is in `UCI HAR Dataset` folder.
 The folder can also be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The full analysis script lies in "run_analysis.R".
+The full analysis script lies in `run_analysis.R`.
 The analysis consists of five steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.